Customer support +49 (40) 59380 500

 • More security: Subnetting increases security because individual networks are separated from each other.
 Attacks must first reach other network sections to spread further.
 (Firewalls in the connecting network routers).

-To understand subnetting, it is first important to understand the structure of IP addresses.
-An IP address is a unique sequence of numbers assigned to each device on a TCP/IP network.
-Currently, there are two commonly used variants of IP addresses: IPv4 and IPv6.
+An IP address is a unique sequence of numbers that is assigned to each device in a TCP/IP network and there are currently two commonly used variants of IP addresses: IPv4 and IPv6.
 IPv4 is still most commonly used for private networks and is easier to understand than IPv6.
 For this article we will therefore limit ourselves here to IPv4.
 You can find more knowledge about advantages of IPv6 in our "IPv6: Explanation, Advantages, Outlook" article.

 An IP address essentially consists of two elements: